Overview

 | Best fund types | Equity, mid-cap, flexi-cap for long horizons | Balanced advantage, hybrid, or debt for stability |

 A SIP automates the discipline of investing a fixed amount every month, regardless of market conditions.
 When the NAV is high, you buy fewer units.
-When the NAV is low, you buy more.
-Over a long horizon (7+ years), this rupee cost averaging effect smooths out market volatility and lowers your average cost of acquisition compared to a single lump sum at an inopportune moment.
+When it's low, you buy more.
+Over a long horizon (7+ years), this rupee cost averaging effect smooths out market volatility and lowers your average cost of acquisition compared to a single lump sum invested at an inopportune moment.

 Use the SIP Calculator to model your specific contribution, expected return, and tenure.
-For evaluating your actual past SIP performance, the XIRR Calculator gives a more accurate personal return than the fund's stated CAGR.
+To evaluate your actual past SIP performance, the XIRR Calculator gives a more accurate personal return than the fund's stated CAGR.

-SIPs are best for: salaried professionals routing monthly income into long-term goals like retirement, children's education, or a house down payment 10+ years away.
+SIPs suit salaried professionals routing monthly income into long-term goals like retirement, children's education, or a house down payment 10+ years away.

 An SWP is the retirement-phase equivalent of a SIP.
-You invest a large lump sum corpus (typically accumulated through years of SIPs) into a fund, then set up a fixed monthly withdrawal.
+You invest a large lump sum corpus, typically one built up through years of SIPs, into a fund, then set up a fixed monthly withdrawal.
 The fund redeems just enough units each month to deliver the requested rupee amount into your bank account.

 The SWP Calculator models this depletion curve, showing month-by-month corpus values so you can choose a withdrawal amount that lasts your intended retirement period.

-SWPs are best for: retirees with a lump sum corpus seeking tax-efficient regular income; anyone funding a defined period of expenses from an accumulated pool.
+SWPs suit retirees with a lump sum corpus seeking tax-efficient regular income, and anyone funding a defined period of expenses from an accumulated pool.

 When to Choose SIP